-Many people treated for non-Hodgkin lymphoma will receive some form of chemotherapy, radiation therapy, Treatment that uses or stimulates the immune system or other body systems to fight infection., immunotherapy, or a combination of these.
-Bone marrow, stem cell transplantation, or CAR A type of white blood cell that participates in immune responses by destroying harmful substances or cells. therapy may sometimes be used.
+Many people treated for non-Hodgkin lymphoma will receive some form of chemotherapy, radiation therapy, biologic therapy, immunotherapy, or a combination of these.
+Bone marrow, stem cell transplantation, or CAR T-cell therapy may sometimes be used.
 Surgery may be used under special circumstances, but primarily to obtain a biopsy for diagnostic purposes.

 Although “indolent” or slow growing forms of non-Hodgkin lymphoma are not currently curable, the prognosis is still very good.
 Patients may live for 20 years or more following an initial diagnosis.
 In certain patients with an indolent form of the disease, treatment may not be necessary until there are signs of progression.
 Response to treatment can also change over time.
 Treatment that worked initially may be ineffective the next time, making it necessary to always keep abreast of the latest information on new or experimental treatment options.

 Types of treatment options for lymphoma include: